nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-NCSDK-9106: Bluetooth® ECC thread stack size too small The Bluetooth ECC thread used during the pairing procedure with LE Secure Connections might overflow when an interrupt is triggered when the stack usage is at its maximum.
+NCSDK-9106: Bluetooth ECC thread stack size too small The Bluetooth ECC thread used during the pairing procedure with LE Secure Connections might overflow when an interrupt is triggered when the stack usage is at its maximum.

   **Workaround:** Increase the ECC stack size by setting ``CONFIG_BT_HCI_ECC_STACK_SIZE`` to ``1140``.